arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	...
 	````

 1. Generate a new service package.
 To do this, in **Solution Explorer**, right-click the cloud service project and select **Package**.
-In the **Package Windows Azure Application** dialog, ensure that **Service configuration** value is set to _Cloud_.
+In the **Package Microsoft Azure Application** dialog, ensure that **Service configuration** value is set to _Cloud_.
 Click **Package** and then wait until Visual Studio creates it.
 Once the package is ready, Visual Studio opens a window showing the folder that contains the generated files.

 1. Switch to the PowerShell console and enter the command shown below, specifying the settings that apply to your service account where indicated by the placeholder parameters.
 Do **not** execute the command yet.